rsjtdrjgfuzkfg/thunderbird-birthdaycalendar/README.md

 # Birthday Calendar add-on for Thunderbird

 An add-on to create Thunderbird calendars that dynamically contain the birthdays stored in address book(s).
-You can download binary builds [on the releases page of this repository](https://github.com/rsjtdrjgfuzkfg/thunderbird-birthdaycalendar/releases) – but as further testing is required, this add-on is *not yet* available through [addons.thunderbird.net](https://addons.thunderbird.net).
+You can [download stable releases through addons.thunderbird.net](https://addons.thunderbird.net/thunderbird/addon/birthday-calendar/).
+Alternatively, binary builds for named versions are also available [on the releases page of this repository](https://github.com/rsjtdrjgfuzkfg/thunderbird-birthdaycalendar/releases).

 ## Note for add-on developers